lightme-fan/coding-challenge-xhockware/README.md

 ## Tech Requirements

-- Use Vue.JS to build this application.
+- Use Vue.JS to build this application (MANDATORY).
   * If you think it makes it easier for you, you can start with some Vue boilerplate (https://vue-community.org/guide/ecosystem/boilerplates.html).

-- If you don't know Vue.JS at this time (don't worry about it... we all keep learning new stuff every day), you can use React to build this application.
-Again, you start with create-react-app(https://github.com/facebook/create-react-app).
+  * (FALLBACK) If you don't know Vue.JS at this time (don't worry about it... we all keep learning new stuff every day), you can use React to build this application.
+Again, you can start with create-react-app(https://github.com/facebook/create-react-app).

 - Please do the layout and styling with your own CSS (pre-processors are allowed).
 Don't use any component libraries like bootstrap or material-ui.